MY-K19G/Quiz-Management-System/README.md

 ### 5. Secure and Efficient Backend
 - Built with **Spring Boot**, ensuring robust and secure API endpoints.
-- Database integration using **Postgresql Database** for development and production.
+- Database integration using **PostgreSQL Database** for development and production.
 - Optimized data models to support a variety of quiz types and settings.

 ## Technologies Used